Frequently Asked Questions

 I can't read music.
 What are my options?

 The LOS is an all-volunteer organization.
-We're amateur singers who come from a wide range of professional and musical backgrounds.
+We're made up of singers who come from a wide range of professional and musical backgrounds.

 Who are you affiliated with?